nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 39 -	Related to the Save games, when there are a LOT of save games, this needs to be scrollable.
 I remember showing Chris (cyco) and example of how this would work by
 	demonstrating a movie in Quicktime that had chapters I think.

-###In Window Gameplay

-40 -	<strike>When I go fullscreen, the dark toolbar at the bottom goes with it (bar with the view options, search field, grid size slider etc).
-The fullscreen button via the gameplay HUD bar
-	(in image below) should only show me the game window in fullscreen and nothing else..</strike>

 ###Popout Gameplay Window

-42 -	<strike>As mentioned by chris, it would be nice to get the 'window frame' or the look of the pop out gameplay window looking like that of the mockup (resource are sliced, there and ready
-	to go.. check DropBox).. </strike>

-43 -	<strike>The gameplay hud bar is missing from this pop out window in the latest live build I am using.</strike>

 44 -	We also don't need to add a fullscreen button on the top right of this window (as the image below depicts), this button is available in the gameplay hud bar..